 Pursuant to ABA Standard 311, at least 64 credits that count towards graduation shall be in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction.
 These 64 credits include credits earned in simulation and clinical courses, distance-education courses, supervised research, independent projects, and credit hours earned by participating in law-related studies or activities in a country outside of the United States in compliance with ABA Standard 307.
-These 64 credits for law review or advocacy activities, or credit hours earned by participating in studies or activities that are not law-related in a country outside the United States in compliance with ABA Standard 307.
+These 64 credits do not include credits earned through field placements, credits earned in courses outside the law school at another, credits for law review or advocacy activities, or credit hours earned by participating in studies or activities that are not law-related in a country outside the United States in compliance with ABA Standard 307.